 An attorney holds a pivotal role in the creation of a Living Trust.
 Their expertise and understanding of California’s specific legal norms aid the grantor in making informed decisions.
 Typically, the attorney helps select the suitable type of trust, be it a single trust or a joint trust, and guides on who could be appointed as an efficient trustee.
 They can also meticulously navigate the process of transferring assets into the trust- a stage often termed as “funding the trust”.

-An attorney ensures that all assets meant to be protected by the trust are rightfully included into it, thereby avoiding any potential hiccups post the grantor’s demise.
+An attorney ensures that all assets meant to be protected by the trust are rightfully included in it, thereby avoiding any potential hiccups after the grantor’s demise.
 Remember, assets not included in the trust can’t reap the advantages of a Living Trust.
 Furthermore, attorneys contribute by shedding light on false notions about Living Trusts, particularly regarding tax exemptions and the beneficiaries of such entities.

 For example, despite popular belief, a Living Trust doesn’t concede a complete tax shield.
 It’s only mitigating factor is in avoiding probate-related taxation.
 An attorney’s guidance becomes indispensable in understanding such nuances and implementing advanced trust types like the AB Trust, which may reduce estate tax liabilities under specific circumstances.